devfel/forage-trucks-backend/README.md

 # Backend Routes and Functionalities:

 ## Reservations
-- [T] Route to list Reservations {PAGE 1}
+- [ToDo] Route to list Reservations {PAGE 1}
     - filter by specific date, period (morning, afternoon, night), and availability.
-- [T] Route to create a Reservation.
+- [Done] Route to create a Reservation.

-- [T] Route to return the total of vehicles already Reserved.
+- [ToDo] Route to return the total of vehicles already Reserved.
-- [T] Route to list all the vehicles reservations.
+- [ToDo] Route to list all the vehicles reservations.
 (LendID, Date, VehicleID, PersonID) {PAGE 2}

 ## Users
-- [T] Save in localhost users name.
+- [ToDo] Save in localhost users name.

+## Vehicle
+- [Done] Route to create a new Vehicle

 ## ----------- NOT INCLIDED -----------
 ## Vehicle
-- [F] Route to create a new Vehicle (Will be done directly on the DB)
 - [F] Route to delete a Vehicle
 - [F] Route to update a Vehicle
 - [F] Route to list all vehicles